For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Depending on how you prefer to approach situations like this, having discussions about lending and borrowing cash can sometimes be easier if you do it via text or email.

 This is not only beneficial in that you can squirm about the awkwardness behind the safety of your computer or phone screen, but you'll also have everything in writing.
-This can help avoid any confusion regarding how much cash is crossing your palms and when it's agreed to be repaid.
+This can help avoid confusion regarding how much cash is owed and when it's agreed to be repaid.

-Many online bank accounts also have functions whereby you can send your friend a payment link so they can pay directly to your account.
+Many online bank accounts also let you send friends a payment link so they can pay directly to your account.

 4. Be flexible about receiving money back

-Depending on the circumstances of your situation, like how much money it was that your friend originally borrowed from you, it might make the situation a bit less stressful if you suggest they repay you in a few instalments.
+Depending on the circumstances, like how much money your friend originally borrowed, it might make the situation easier if you suggest they repay you in a few instalments.

-This way, you can start seeing at least some of your cash again.
-And it will show your friend that you really are sympathetic towards their situation.
-Win-win.
+This way, you can start seeing at least some of your cash again, and shows your friend you're sympathetic towards their situation.

 5. Add a sense of urgency